 DMS for Physician Assistants

-In 2018, MSV opposed and defeated legislation that would have created a new Doctor of Medical Science (DMS) license which would establish an advanced level of physician assistants.
+In 2018, MSV, in partnership with the Virginia Academy of Physician Assistants, opposed and defeated legislation that would have created a new Doctor of Medical Science (DMS) license which would establish an advanced level of physician assistants.

 Optometrists Performing Eye Surgery